coder/docs/setup/kubernetes/local-preview.md

 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)

 You will need to also need to
-[generate a free Coder license](https://coder.com/trial) which will be uploaded upon installation.
+[generate a free Coder license](https://coder.com/trial) which can be uploaded upon installation.

 ## Limitations